AdaCore/gnatstudio/docs/users_guide/environment.rst

 * :file:`$HOME/.gps/perspectives6.xml`

   Desktop file in XML format (created using the :menuselection:`File --> Save More --> Desktop` menu).
-It's loaded automatically if found.
+It is loaded automatically if found.

 * :file:`$HOME/.gps/locations.xml`